SvenWesterbeek/DeHNSSo/README.md

 ### Grid <a id="grid"></a>

-The Grid structure contains the information on the numerical domain and grid used to generate both the Cartesian ($x$, $y) and numerical body-fitted grid ($\xi$, $\eta$).
+The Grid structure contains the information on the numerical domain and grid used to generate both the Cartesian ($x$, $y$) and numerical body-fitted grid ($\xi$, $\eta$).
 All contents of this structure are summarized in the table below.

 _Grid.wall_ presents DeHNSSo with the bottom wall coordinates via 2 rows of data.
 The first row contains the $x$-coordinates and the second row supplies the corresponding $y$-coordinates; This matrix can be of any size.
 However, it is preferred to be highly refined around any geometric wall features to ensure the interpolation is performed well.
 Note that sharp surfaces are not explicitly featured in this list.
 To include a step, define the step via the inputs _Grid.StepX_ and _Grid.StepH_.
 The step is then accounted for using this data via an embedded boundary method.